Property Value Appeals Board

 Phone: 408-638-0968

-MAV doesn’t appear on tax statements but can be found by typing in a property tax account number or address on the Assessment and Taxation office property detail webpage.
+MAV does not appear on tax statements but can be found by typing in a property tax account number or address on the Assessment and Taxation office property detail webpage.
 The assessment date for property is Jan.
 1 preceding the mailing of the tax statements in October.

-Assessed Value (AV) is established by a simple comparison between RMV and MAV and is equal to whichever one is less.
-It can only change as the result of changes to RMV or MAV.
-If BOPTA reduces RMV but it remains higher than MAV, AV won’t change.
+Assessed Value (AV) is established by a simple comparison between RMV and MAV and is equal to whichever value is less.
+AV can only change as the result of changes to RMV or MAV.
+If PVAB reduces RMV but it remains higher than MAV, AV will not change.

 For further questions, please call or email us at the contact listed below.